-To complete the program and graduate with TAP certification, students must complete 15 or 18 units of honors course work and Library Science 101.
-Students who enter the program as freshman are required to take 18 honors units; high-unit majors and continuing students (students who have completed at least 9 UC transferable units) need to take 15 honors units.
-All students are required to be in the program for a minimum of two consecutive regular semesters (Fall and Spring) prior to transfer.
+To complete the program and be certified as TAP for priority consideration, students must complete 15 units of Honors course work and Library Science 101.
+Nine of those 15 Honors units must be completed by the end of fall prior to transfer.
+All students are required to be in the program for a minimum of two consecutive regular semesters, Fall and Spring, prior to transfer.